MehdiZouitine/My_personal_blog/content/post/2020-10-30-spectral_norm.md

 How to interpret this property :

-Comment interpréter cette propriété :

-On peut voir la norm d'un vecteur comme son energie $\mathcal{E}$ On peut donc réecrire la condition de  Lipschitz comme :
+How to interpret this property :

+We can see the norm of a vector as its energy $\mathcal{E}$.
+We can therefore rewrite Lipschitz's condition as :

 $$ \exists K > 0 \ | \ \forall x \in E, \  \mathcal{E}(Wx) \leqslant K \mathcal{E}(x) $$

+ \propto